 - Financial Advisor

-Your unique situation will dictate which 401(k) option is best for you.
+What to do with your 401(k) from your previous job depends on your unique situation.
 Many residents of Kirkwood, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a vast array of investment research that we’ll share with you.
-We’re founded on trust, honesty, and integrity.
+As Registered Investment Advisors, we have access to a great amount of investment research that we’ll share with you.
+We’re based on trust, honesty, and integrity.